-21.I.8 FAILURE REPORTING
+21.I.10 Failure Reporting

-The Main Contractor/ User Service organisation shall have Failure Reporting, Analysis and Corrective Action System to report and resolve the defects/failures during development.
+The D&D organisation shall have Failure Reporting, Analysis and Corrective Action System (FRACAS) to report and resolve the defects/failures during research.

 - a.
-A defect investigation team need to be established at the Main Contractor premises in consultation with TAA. - b.
-Defects/Failures to be properly documented and traced. - c.
+FRACAS shall capture the defects, failures, snags for entire research period. - b.
+Accidents/ Major Incidents during research flight shall be investigated by delegated TAA in consultation with TAA. - c.
 All configuration control measures should be followed for any amendments.